-Work has started on each of the projects within the Corporate Action Plan over the last year.
+Work has continued on the projects within the Corporate Action Plan over the last year.
 A number of them are likely to run for a period of time and will feature on the plan for more than one year.

 Headline examples of progress include: